keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

 ##### Heavy Build

+**"Heavy Build" Runeforged are large and heavy, basically younger cousins to full-on 'Jacks. **

 **Size.** A Heavy Runeforged is generally between 6 and a half feet and 8 feet tall, depending on the manufacturer and year of creation.
 Your size is medium.

 **Weight.** A Heavy Runeforged is generally between 600 and 900lbs.